Follow this 1 Simple Rule & Prevent Sooo Many Headaches (HR will love you too)

 Because crazy never looks good on any of us.
-Not many can pull it off.
-And when someone has got us to the point where we are completely astonished at how [insert disappointment] someone could be, you are not going to be able to articulate what you would like at this time.
-Emotion gets in the way of rational thinking and judgement!
+And when someone has got us to the point where we are completely astonished at how [insert disappointment] someone could be, you are not going to be able to articulate what you would like at the time.
+Emotion gets in the way of rational thinking and judgement.
 It just does.
 What wins instead is the understandable (yet ultimately backfiring) desire to let that person know how wrong they were in their behavior.
 It is one of the worst times ever for you to be prove you're right.
 It will come across as tyrannical and mean, lacking any respect and self-control.
 Yeah, it seriously takes its toll, the situation is a complete and total loss…AND you instantly lose a lot of ground with EVERYONE.

 Yes, we find that we may get very upset when we see our staff do things and we know they know better.
 And while displays of emotion can do amazing things, such as: